dwavesystems/minorminer/readme.md

 # There are many possible outputs for this, sometimes it might even fail
 # and return an empty list
 ```

+A more fleshed out example can be found under `examples/fourcolor.py`

 ### Matlab